Next Steps for On-Campus Research during COVID-19

 We strongly encourage undergraduate participation in research projects, especially if students can participate remotely.
 Participation in on-campus research activities requires special consideration and approval of chairs or center directors.
 Please refer to these principles for undergraduate research involvement during COVID-19, which address the factors that need to be evaluated.
 Approvals should be sent to the Office of Research.

-The Office of Research is currently working remotely and expects to provide normal service levels.
+The Office of Research continues to work remotely and expects to provide normal service levels.

 PIs should continue to request assistance for proposal preparation and review as early as possible; Pre-Award support is expected to continue as normal.
 Given the increased reliance on remote working and electronic communications, increased time should be provided for proposal review and submission to avoid delays related to slow systems or outages.
 Contact Pre-Award or your research center to initiate proposal preparation or to ask sponsor-specific questions.